Planned community: Equatorial Guinea

 In 2012, President Teodoro Obiang decided to move the capital to a new jungle site at Oyala.

 Kenya

 Konza Technology City is a planned city that is hoped to become a hub of African science and technology upon its completion in 2030.

+Tatu City is also another planned city located in Kiambu county.

 Nigeria

 The capital, Abuja, is a planned city and was built mainly in the 1980s.
 Several other cities are under development to accommodate the rapidly growing population, some of which include: Eko Atlantic City, a planned city of Lagos State being constructed on land reclaimed from the Atlantic Ocean.
-Upon completion, the new city which is still under development is anticipating 250,000 residents and a daily flow of 150,000 commuters.
+Upon completion, the new city which is still under development, is anticipating 250,000 residents and a daily flow of 150,000 commuters.
 Centenary City, in the Federal Capital Territory, is another planned smart city under development.
 The city is designed to become a major tourist attraction to the country.
 A list of Nigerian cities and neighbourhoods that went through a form of planning are as follows: